How to Engage Students in Online Learning

 - Before submitting your feedback, read what you wrote out loud and make sure it is both critical and supportive.
 If you fear that your response might be misunderstood, revise it before submitting it.

-If you want to learn more teaching strategies that can improve your effectiveness as an educator, consider furthering your college education by earning an education degree online from The Richard W. Riley College of Education and Leadership at Walden University.
+If you want to learn more teaching strategies that can improve your effectiveness as an educator, consider furthering your college education by earning an education degree online from The Richard W. Riley College of Education and Human Sciences at Walden University.

 Walden is the flagship online university of the Laureate International Universities network and has been providing distance education for 50 years.